Nadal ends losing streak against Zverev with win in Rome - WTMJ

 AP Sports Writer

-ROME (AP) — Rafael Nadal ended a run of three straight losses to Alexander Zverev with a convincing 6-3, 6-4 win over the German on Friday to reach the Italian Open semifinals.
+ROME (AP) — Rafael Nadal ended a run of three straight losses to Alexander Zverev with a convincing 6-3, 6-4 win over the German to reach the Italian Open semifinals on Friday.

-Zverev had beaten Nadal in straight sets at the same stage in Madrid a week ago but their latest meeting went the Spaniard’s way from the start.
+Zverev beat Nadal in straight sets at the same stage in Madrid a week ago and their latest meeting was also one-sided.

-Aiming for a record-extending 10th Rome title, Nadal raced to a 4-0 lead in the first set and saved all eight break points he faced in the second.
+Nadal raced to 4-0 in the first set and saved all eight break points he faced in the second.

 “I played more solid than Madrid.
 Conditions are different,” Nadal said, alluding to the fact that the high-altitude of the Spanish capital allowed Zverev to dominate more with his serve.
 “Here are little bit more normal conditions.
 I was able to control a little bit more.”

-It was a stark contrast from Nadal’s long three-set comeback win over Denis Shapovalov a day earlier, when the Spaniard saved two match points.
+Nadal, aiming for a record-extending 10th Rome title, will next face big-serving American Reilly Opelka, who reached his first Masters semifinals by edging Argentine qualifier Federico Delbonis 7-5, 7-6 (2).

-Nadal’s semifinal opponent will be big-serving American Reilly Opelka, who reached his first Masters semifinal with a 7-5, 7-6 (2) win over Argentine qualifier Federico Delbonis.
+Novak Djokovic’s quarterfinal against Stefanos Tsitsipas was suspended due to rain with Tsitsipas ahead 6-4, 2-1 and up a break in the second.
+The match, which had already been interrupted for 3 ½ hours before resuming briefly, was scheduled to be completed on Saturday.

 The only real moment of concern for Nadal came when he tripped over the service line while running down a drop shot when he was serving for the first set.